amazon-archives/amplify-photo-gallery-workshop/content/30_adding_auth/10_adding_auth_back.md

 1. **Run** `amplify add auth` to add authentication to the app

-1. **Select Yes** when asked if you'd like to use the default authentication and security configuration
+1. **Select Default Configuration** when asked if you'd like to use the default authentication and security configuration

+1. **Select Username** when asked how you want users to sign in

+1. **Leave Email selected** when asked what attributes are required for signing up, **make no changes and press Enter to continue**

-1. **Run** `amplify push` to create these changes in the cloud
+2. **Run** `amplify push` to create these changes in the cloud

-1. Wait for the provisioning to complete.
+3. Wait for the provisioning to complete.
 This will take a few minutes.

 {{% notice info %}}
 The Amplify CLI will take care of provisioning the appropriate cloud resources and it will update src/aws-exports.js with all of the configuration data we need to be able to use the cloud resources in our app.